AndersDeath/diary2/000-current.md

 # 05 Januar - Freitag - Berlin - 472 Tag der Einwanderung

 The day was busy again.
 I did a lot of things but I am tiered as well.
 I updated holy theory and added some words to my next article.
-The good news that I was selected to two apartments short list. i suppose that soon i will
+The good news that I was selected to two apartments short list. i suppose that soon i will get some answer from both of them and it will be clear if I will have a flat soon.